subquery/subql/docs/publish/upgrade.md

 Log into SubQuery Project and select the project you want to deploy a new version of.
 You can choose to either deploy to the production or staging slot.
 These two slots are isolated environments and each has their own databases and synchronise independently.

-We recommend deploying to your staging slot for testing purposes.
+We recommend deploying to your staging slot only for final staging testing or when you need to resync your project data.
 You can then promote it to production with zero downtime.
+You will find testing is faster when [running a project locally](../run/run.md) as you can more [easily debug issues](../tutorials_examples/debug-projects.md).

 The staging slot is perfect for:
-* Validating changes to your SubQuery Project in a separate environment.
+* Final validation of changes to your SubQuery Project in a separate environment.
 The staging slot has a different URL to production that you can use in your dApps.
 * Warming up and indexing data for an updated SubQuery project to eliminate downtime in your dApp
 * Preparing a new release for your SubQuery Project without exposing it publicly.
 The staging slot is not shown to the public in the Explorer and has a unique URL that is visible only to you.